SamWibatt/FPGA_AI_SRAM/README.md

 # FPGA_AI_SRAM
 Preliminary part of AI acceleration with FPGAs, interfacing external memory for greater capacity.

+Memory chips I will use for the experiments are the [Cypress Semiconductor Corp.
+CY62157EV30LL-45ZXIT 1Mx8 SRAM (pdf)](https://www.cypress.com/file/43021/download) and the [Cypress Semiconductor Corp S29AL008J55TFNR10 1Mx8 Flash (pdf)](https://www.cypress.com/file/216396/download).

+Chose these for cost and simplicity.
+They have the same footprint.
+The Flash has the advantages of costing $0.60 in 10-quantity from Digi-Key, so being good for TSOP soldering practice, as well as being able to retain data while unpowered.
+The SRAM is pricier at $2.93 in single quantity, so not bad.

+Their interface is easy to understand and they're kind of OK for speed.
+Speed in actual wall time is not the point of this exercise so much as speed in terms of clock cycles; I'm looking more for savings of complexity which will translated to savings in time once it can run on "real" hardware.

 # Objective

 The initial goal is to try accelerating some data structures such as red/black trees and running some old AI techniques like A* to get a feel for how well programmable logic can tighten them up.